Codecademy/docs/content/javascript/concepts/variable-scope/variable-scope.md

   - 'paths/front-end-engineer-career-path'
 ---

 **Variable Scope** refers to the areas where [variables](https://www.codecademy.com/resources/docs/javascript/variables) are visible and accessible.
-Before ES6 was introduced in 2015, Javascript used only global scope and function Scope.
+Before ES6 was introduced in 2015, JavaScript used only global scope and function scope.
+The addition of keywords `let` and `const` in ES6 introduced block scope.

 ## Global Scope